rodri-r/minecraft-on-akash/examples/forge/README.md

 ### Copy your mods to the newly created mods folder.

 We recommend getting your mods from https://www.curseforge.com/minecraft/modpacks

+Be wary with the mods that you download from other sources.
+There are many scams out there, but curseforge is known for being safe and trustworty.

 ### Edit your server.properties file (If you want to customise your server)